Code of Student Conduct

 - When appropriate, restrictions of participation in extracurricular activities or other loss of privileges are sanctioned.

-The Vice President for Student Life and Dean of Students, Associate Dean of Students, Director of Residential Life or designee(s) have the authority to notify parents or guardians about possible violations of the Code of Student Conduct under any of the following circumstances:
+The Vice President for Student Life and Dean of Students, Director of Community Standards, Director of Residential Life or designee(s) have the authority to notify parents or guardians about possible violations of the Code of Student Conduct under any of the following circumstances:

 - When a student has authorized the College to release educational records to parents or guardians;